Lincoln Street of Holyoke has many pretty houses.

 stop 10 – Jens Madsen

 At 162 Lincoln Street from 1892 is the Jens Madsen house.
 He lived here from 1903 to well into the 1940s.
 For a very long time Madsen had a company called the Anker Printing.
 Madsen at first lived on Canal Street in South Hadley and was the town’s clerk.
+This is a shingle style Victorian house.

 stop 11 – James Morrill